Bram-R/PERSUADE/cran-comments.md

-## Check results
+## Check results using `devtools::check(args = "--as-cran")`

 0 errors | 0 warnings | 1 note (unable to verify current time)

 - This is a new release.
 - This NOTE is caused by running on Windows where R CMD check sometimes cannot verify file timestamps.
 It is unrelated to package functionality and can be safely ignored.
+- Please note that `devtools::check_win_devel()` (and CRAN’s automated checks) results in a note about possibly misspelled words in DESCRIPTION.
+These are proper names or standard abbreviations (e.g., NICE DSU, Grambsch & Therneau).

 ## Main changes compared with PERSUADE v0.1.1